-After months of wondering, we've managed to round up our first shreds of evidence about the second season of Stranger Things.
+After months of wondering, we've managed to round up shreds of evidence about the second season of Stranger Things.
 It all started at the beginning of February, when Netflix dropped an exciting teaser during the Super Bowl.
 Oh, but that's not all.
-Shortly thereafter, Entertainment Weekly cracked the season wide open with exclusive new plot details, and now Netflix has finally given us an official premiere date (warning: this might be your spookiest Halloween yet).
-There are still a few months to go until it hits the streaming network, so in the meantime, here's what we've figured out, plot-wise (so far).
+Shortly thereafter, Entertainment Weekly cracked the season wide open with exclusive new plot details, and Netflix has gave us an official premiere date (warning: this might be your spookiest Halloween yet).
+There are still a few days to go until it hits the streaming network, so in the meantime, here's what we've figured out, plot-wise (so far).

 1. Will Byers Will Face Emotional Trauma After His Ordeal